 Driving to the port?
 If so, then you’ve got to find somewhere to park your car during your trip.
 The good news is that there are convenient parking options right near the port.
 The bad news is that they can be expensive.
 Below we have your main options for parking at the Port of Seattle.
 For full details, see our Seattle cruise parking page here.

 Official Port Parking

 Like all cruise ports, the Port of Seattle offers parking right at the terminal.
 Both Pier 66 and Pier 91 have parking lots available to passengers with more than a thousand spaces each.
 Passengers can park in the Bell Street Pier Garage, which is across the street from Pier 66, or there is a parking lot right across from Pier 91 just a little farther north.

-The parking at the Bell Street Garage is $23 per day.
-Parking at Pier 91 is $27 per day.
+The parking at the Bell Street Garage is $30 per day.
+Parking at Pier 91 is $29 per day.
 There is also RV and oversized vehicle parking available at Pier 91.
-While you don’t have to reserve ahead of time, it is available so that you can have one less thing to worry about on cruise day.
+While you don’t have to reserve ahead of time, reservations are available so that you can have one less thing to worry about on cruise day.

 Hotels With Cruise Parking